allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 Finding these operators requires three steps:

+1. Query tokenizing, we break the input query into a sequence of 'tokens'.
+For example, "a {b, c} d*" would get tokenized into "a", "{b, c}", "d*"
-1. Subsampling.
+2. Subsampling.
 In this step we try to find a sample of sentences that are:
     1. 'Close' to the original query, in other words sentences that might match a query we might consider suggesting to the user
-    2. Has a good mix of positive, negative, and unlabelled examples
+    2. Has a bias to containing labelled examples, we do this since if a query is very general ex.
+(VBG NN) it will much almost nothing but unlabelled examples, making it hard to evaluate queries effectively
 2. Generating 'primitive query operations'.
 This phase generates a collection of query operations that make small, incremental changes to the original query (for example replacing a single token in the original query).
+Each op will alter one token with our tokenized query.
 3. Search for the best best way to combine the primitive operations into a 'compound operation'.
 This is done by incrementally building up larger and larger combinations of primitive operations using a beam search.
 This requires two subcomponents:
     1. An evaluation function, that produces a score for a given query indicating how good that query is